Skip to Content

 Do you ever crave a savory, hearty beef stew to keep you warm and cozy?
-Introducing Beef Caldereta, a Korean beef stew that will tantalize your taste buds.
-Bursting with flavor, this classic Korean dish is made in a slow cooker so it’s ready when you are.
+Introducing Beef Caldereta, a Spanish-inspired beef stew that will tantalize your taste buds.
+Bursting with flavor, this classic dish is made in a slow cooker so it’s ready when you are.

-Melt-in-your-mouth tender beef and vegetables in a rich tomato-based sauce is sweet and tangy and sure to be a hit with your family and friends.
+Slow-cooked melt-in-your-mouth tender beef and vegetables in a rich tomato-based sauce are sweet and tangy and sure to be a hit with your family and friends.
+Our caldereta recipe is comfort food from the inside out and like our vegetable beef soup and our lamb and vegetable soup, it keeps you satisfied for hours.

 Why You’ll Love This Beef Caldereta